Train like an athlete

 A properly designed agility program can lead to dramatic changes in an athlete's movement ability in the field of play.

 Let us not forget the role of quickness in athletic performance.
 There is an overlap between agility and quickness drills but they can be categorized accordingly.
-Quickness is rapid movement and reaction time in response to a given stimulus.
+Quickness is a rapid movement and reaction time in response to a given stimulus.
 Quickness can be thought of as the first phase of speed.
 Quickness can be achieved through a variety of reaction drills, quick feet and quick hand drills.
 The main emphasis in these movements is instant reaction and movement time.

 Try this to improve quickness

 In your everyday activities simply attempt to perform them quicker than normal.
 I call this random quickness training.
 Your neuromuscular programs will begin to function more effectively in relation to quick movements.
 You learn to recruit high threshold fibres that contract very quickly.
-Agility and quickness is King in most sports.
+Agility and quickness are King in most sports.

 For proper movement to occur in any plane of movement there must be a sufficient level of balance.
 Below are some key terms to familiarize yourself with concerning balance.